DUI Lawyer Salt Lake City, UT

 When you receive your driver’s license in Utah, you automatically consent to submitting a chemical test if you’re pulled over for a suspicion of a DUI.
 If you refuse to perform the chemical test, your driver’s license will automatically get suspended for 18 months.

-Is a DUI a Misdemeanor or Felony in Utah?
+Is a DUI a misdemeanor or a felony in Utah?

 Many times, a DUI is considered a misdemeanor Utah.
 However, there are certain circumstances that can deem a DUI a felony.
 For example, if you have two prior DUI convictions on your record, your third DUI will be a felony.
 Likewise, if someone was seriously injured or killed because of the DUI, it is considered a felony.